Advanced Clean Cars

 In October 2012, U.S. EPA finalized GHG standards for passenger vehicles that are substantially similar to the California GHG regulations for the 2017 through 2025 model years.
 The Air Resources Board adopted a provision within the LEV III GHG regulations that allowed manufacturers to comply with the federal standards, as long as those standards remained as stringent as California’s Advanced Clean Cars.

 When the Air Resources Board adopted Advanced Clean Cars in 2012, they committed to conducting a comprehensive midterm review of three elements of the program: 1) the ZEV regulation, 2) the 1 milligram per mile particulate matter standard, and 3) the light-duty vehicle GHG standards for 2022 and later model years.
 Staff’s review was conducted at the same time as the U.S. EPA and NHTSA midterm evaluation of the light-duty vehicle greenhouse gas standards for 2022 through 2025 model years at the national level.
 The Air Resources Board concluded the following at its March 2017 hearing:

 - Adopted greenhouse gas standards remain appropriate for 2022 through 2025 model years

 - Continue with existing technology-forcing zero-emission vehicle requirements to develop the market

 - Direct staff to immediately begin rule development for 2026 and subsequent model years

 - Continue and expand complementary policies to help support an expanding ZEV market

-- The particulate matter standard is feasible but further action needed to ensure robust control
+- The particulate matter standard is feasible but further action is needed to ensure robust control